Project Setup

 4. You can use the function pak::pkg_deps() to count the total number of package dependencies in R.↩︎

 5. A linting tool analyzes your code without actually running it.
-This process is called static code analysis.↩︎
+Therefore, this process is also called static code analysis.↩︎

 7. Either using repo2docker or the public binder service.↩︎